luong-komorebi/Awesome-Linux-Software/README.md

 - [Discord](https://discordapp.com/) - All-in-one voice and text chat for gamers that’s free, secure, and works on both your desktop and phone.
 - [![Open-Source Software][oss icon]](https://github.com/vector-im/element-web) [Element](https://element.io/) - A glossy Matrix collaboration client for the web.
 - [![Open-Source Software][oss icon]](https://gitlab.com/gitlab-org/gitter/services) [Gitter](https://gitter.im/) - Gitter — Where developers come to talk.
 Gitter is designed to make community messaging, collaboration and discovery as smooth and simple as possible.
+- [Guilded](https://www.guilded.gg/) - Guilded is the best app for gaming chat.
+Guilded is perfect for gaming with friends, clans, guilds, communities, esports, LFG and teams.
+And it's free.
 - [![Open-Source Software][oss icon]](https://git.jami.net/savoirfairelinux) [Jami](https://jami.net/) - Chat.
 Talk.
 Share.
 Jami is a free and universal communication platform which preserves the users' privacy and freedoms.
 Formerly Ring.
 - [![Open-Source Software][oss icon]](https://github.com/jitsi) [Jitsi](https://jitsi.org/) - Jitsi is a free and open source multiplatform voice, videoconferencing and instant messaging application for Windows, Linux, Mac OS X and Android.
 - [![Open-Source Software][oss icon]](https://github.com/mattermost/) [Mattermost](https://mattermost.com/) - Mattermost is a secure collaboration platform that is open, flexible, and deeply integrated with the tools you love.